T-13/DroneVis/README.md

 # DroneVis

 Drone telemetry visualization project at FERI.
 Contains final project product, usable for remote telemetry viewing of any drone data (MAVLink currently supported).
+Certain tasks from [T-13/DroneTasks](https://github.com/T-13/DroneTasks) were merged and included.

 This repository contains everything required to set up the software visualization.
 Refer to the [wiki](https://github.com/T-13/DroneVis/wiki) for detailed documentation on flight firmware, hardware components, wiring and getting data to DroneVis.